 - a.
 Western Nevada County - b.
 MHSA Assertive Community Treatment Team - c.
 May be adults in ACT team or non-ACT team adults. - d.
 Assisted Outpatient Treatment (AOT), Laura's Law - e.
-Medi-Cal adults who have graduated from ACT program and need follow-up services.
+Medi-Cal adults who are in process of stepping-down from ACT program and need a lower level of case management services.